eukaprotech/networking/README.md

 multipleAsyncConnections.startConnections(new MultipleAsyncConnectionsHandler() {
     @Override
     public void onStart() {
-        //called once
+        //called once when connections start.
+        //you can choose to show a progress bar here.
     }

     @Override
     public void onUploadProgressUpdate(long progress, long length) {
         //progress is the cumulative size uploaded across all the connections being tracked
         //length is the cumulative total size to be uploaded across all the connections being tracked
-        //You can use a determinate loader at this point, to show show the progress }
+        //You can use a determinate progress at this point.
+    }

     @Override